elastic/elasticsearch/TRACING.md

 Instead, static or sensitive config values are put in the config file, and dynamic settings are left entirely to the system properties.
 The Elasticsearch APM plugin has appropriate security access to set the APM-related system properties.
+Calls to the ES settings REST API are translated into system property writes, which the agent later picks up and applies.

 ## Where is tracing data sent?

-You need to have an OpenTelemetry server running somewhere.
+You need to have an APM server running somewhere.
 For example, you can create a deployment in Elastic Cloud with Elastic's APM integration.

-## How is tracing data sent?

-We use Elastic's APM agent for Java, which attaches at runtime to the Elasticsearch JVM, which removes the need for Elasticsearch to hard-code the use of an SDK.
-The agent is configured using a configuration file at "config/elasticapm.properties".
-By default, the agent is disabled, so it is present as a Java agent, but will do nothing.

 ## What do we trace?